simmone/dart_simple_svg/README.md

 import 'dart:io';
 import 'package:simple_svg/simple_svg.dart';

+// create the canvas
 final svg = Svg(100, 100);

-final rectId = svg.defShape(Rect(100, 100));
+// add a shape, you can reuse it by shape id. final rectId = svg.defShape(Rect(100, 100));

-var defaultGroup = Group();
+// create a group as default group, you create shapes or groups in it. var defaultGroup = Group();

+// only need define a basic shape once(a rectangle has same width and height),
+// but can give it different style and place it in different position.
+//
+// create a sstyle, give a shape a style:
-var sstyle = Sstyle();
+// fill color, stroke color, stroke width, etc. var sstyle = Sstyle();
 sstyle.fill = '#BBC42A';

+// create a widget to include the sstyle or specify the shape position
+// widget.at = (100, 100), etc.
 var widget = Widget(rectId);
 widget.sstyle = sstyle;

+// group include widget.
 defaultGroup.placeWidget(widget);

+// set default group
 svg.addDefaultGroup(defaultGroup);

 final file = File('rect.svg');